just0rz/wg-api-sharp-library/README.md

   * [Tortoise SVN](http://tortoisesvn.net/) - <strong>NO LONGER</strong> since moved to github

 ## Disclaimer ##
 I am in no way affiliated with [WarGaming](WarGaming) company.
 This library can be considered a wrapper over the original [API](http://wargaming.net/developers/).
-I have only made it easier for people to access it.
+I have only tried to make it easier for people to access it.